Cross My Heart Valentine’s Day Pillow Tutorial

-Add a handmade touch to your Valentine’s Day decor with this cute heart pillow.
-Stitch one up for yourself or even better invite some friends over for a fun crafternoon.
+This cute heart pillow will add a handmade touch to your Valentine’s Day decor.
+Stitch one up for yourself or, even better, invite some friends over for a fun crafternoon.
 I walk you through the process step by step in this Cross My Heart Valentine’s Day Pillow Tutorial.

-I love Valentine’s day!
-When my kids were younger we would always have a fun family dinner.
-The kids would help decorate and I would cook our “special” meal.
-We even eat in the Dining room on the fancy china!
-Our fancy dinner always consisted of homemade Fettucine Alfredo and Chicken Parmesan.
+I love Valentine’s Day!
+When my kids were younger, we always had fun family dinners.
+The kids helped decorate, and I cooked our “special” meal.
+We even ate in the Dining room on fancy china!
+Our fancy dinners always consisted of homemade Fettucine Alfredo and Chicken Parmesan.

 - Heat n Bond Lite